shogun-toolbox/shogun/doc/readme/EXAMPLES.md

     make: *** No rule to make target 'cookbook'.
 Stop.

 Try to compile by giving a explicit path to `sphinx-build` file.
-The  file can be located by the command `locate sphinx-build` and then use the following cmake statement to build shogun again.
+The  file can be located by the command `locate sphinx-build` and then use the following cmake statement to build shogun again and then try to render the cookbook again.

     cmake -DSPHINX_EXECUTABLE="<path/to/sphinx-build>" -DBUILD_META_EXAMPLES=On [options] ..